-Geography is, by nature, an investigative subject which develops our understanding of concepts, knowledge and skills.
-We seek to inspire a curiosity and fascination about the world and its people, which will remain with them for the rest of their lives.
-We endeavor that our curriculum will promote the children’s interest and understanding of their locality and diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-We adopt an imaginative and creative curriculum, exploring both the treasures our local area and community offer to us, including investigating our local area as a bustling coastal town and sea safety.
+Our school’s seaside location and spacious grounds mean that geography can really be brought to life through outdoor learning and fieldwork opportunities.
+We adopt an engaging and creative curriculum, exploring the treasures our local area and community offer, including investigating our local area as a bustling town, the seaside and sea safety.
 Our enquiry extends to develop children’s knowledge of the UK and its countries, capital cities, continents, oceans, environment regions, climate zones and biomes.
 This geographical content knowledge is then interspersed with geographical enquiry, which enables our learners to explore regions as case studies, geographical processes, such as the water cycle, and understand the interdependent nature of human and physical geography.
-We develop children’s visual literacy and ‘graphicacy’ skills through their encounters with different types of maps and diagrams in addition to the broader concepts of place and scale.
+We develop children’s visual literacy and geographical skills through their encounters with different types of maps and diagrams in addition to the broader concepts of place and scale.

 Through our eco-friendly approach, Forest School activities and our vast outdoor learning space, we promote a respect for the natural environment and encourage our children to consider the world around them from a whole-school, wider curriculum perspective.

 By studying our world through the processes that shape it, and the people who live in it, we aim for our pupils to become knowledgeable and skilful global citizens equipped to live responsibly in the 21st century.

 For child friendly links and resources, please CLICK HERE.